My Stepmother and Stepsisters Aren't Wicked: Reception

 The series was nominated for the seventh Next Manga Awards in the web category in 2021 and was ranked seventh out of 50 nominees.
 The series was ranked seventeenth in the 2022 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for the best manga for female readers.
-The series, along with Fushiashikumo's The Great Snake's Bride, won the Men's Comic Prize at Comic Solmare's "Minna ga Erabu!!
-Denshi Comic Taishō 2023" competition.
+The series, along with Fushiashikumo's The Great Snake's Bride, won the Men's Comic Prize at NTT Solmare's Digital Comic Awards 2023.